Sebastian Shaw (actor): Early career

 Shaw made his acting debut at age eight on the London stage as one of the juvenile band in The Cockyolly Bird at the Royal Court Theatre in Chelsea on New Year's Day of 1914.
 During his time at Gresham's, he also played Petruchio in The Taming of the Shrew, his first of many performances from the works of William Shakespeare; schoolmate W. H. Auden, who would go on to become a highly regarded poet, portrayed Katherina in the play opposite him.
 After Gresham's, Shaw planned to become a painter and spent two years at the Slade School of Fine Art before switching his interests to acting; regarding the change, his father informed him, "I wondered when you would come to your senses."
 He earned a scholarship to the Royal Academy of Dramatic Art in Bloomsbury, London.
 Actor Charles Laughton enrolled in the academy at the same time as Shaw, who later said his first impression of Laughton was "a poor fat boy".
 Although Shaw and his fellow students initially felt pity for Laughton, they were quickly impressed with his talent.

 Shaw appeared in regional theatres in Bristol, Liverpool and Hull.
 In 1925, he performed in London as the Archangel in The Sign of the Sun, and played first Lewis Dodd and then the Major in separate productions of The Constant Nymph.
 He received instruction in verse speaking under famed theatre director William Bridges-Adams in the Stratford Festival Company at Stratford-upon-Avon, where he played some of his early Shakespeare roles, including Romeo in Romeo and Juliet, Ferdinand in The Tempest and Prince Hal in Henry IV in 1926.
 He was criticised for the audacity he displayed in the latter role.
 When Prince Hal takes on his kingship and rejects the self-indulgent character Falstaff, convention of the day called for Prince Hal to change from a jovial drinking partner to an arrogant snob, but Shaw saw the view as simple-minded and contradictory toward Shakespeare's script.
 Instead, he displayed inward regrets about leaving Falstaff and accepting the new responsibilities.
 The interpretation was criticised at the time but, years later, became the standard approach to the character.

 Shaw made his Broadway debut in 1929, when he played the murderer Wyndham Brandon in Patrick Hamilton's stage thriller, Rope's End.
-In 1929, he married Margaret Delamere and lived with her in the Albany, an apartment complex off of Piccadilly in London.
+In 1929, he married Margaret Delamere and lived with her in Albany, an apartment complex off Piccadilly in Westminster.
 The two would eventually have a daughter together named Drusilla (born 1932).
 He returned to the works of William Shakespeare in 1931, playing Claudio in Measure for Measure at London's Fortune Playhouse.
 In 1932 he once again played Romeo at the Embassy Theatre.
 Other works around this period included productions of Ivor Novello's Sunshine Sisters in 1933, Double Door alongside actress Sybil Thorndike in 1934, J.M.
 Barrie's A Kiss for Cinderella in 1937, and Robert Morley's Goodness, How Sad in 1938.